flooring by sammer light logo

 Here are three simple steps to help you decide which course of action to take:

-How you repair the scratch will depend on what sort of wood you have.
+The method for repairing the scratch will depend on the type of wood you have.
 Is it solid or engineered?
 If you are unsure, please see here for a detailed explanation.

 Most solid wood floors have a polyurethane finish (either oil or water-based), and most prefinished engineered have an aluminum oxide finish or something similar.